overflw/kafka-benchmarking/README.md

 The open-messaging client archive, required for the `client-deploy.yml` playbook, can be created via the docker file:

-    cd ansible/om-benchmark
+    cd ansible/open-messaging
-    docker run --rm -v ./:/benchmark-target $(docker build -q .)
+    docker run --rm -v ./:/benchmark-target $(docker build -q .) "mv /benchmark /benchmark-target"

 ### Benchmarking

-ssh into the machine

-    ssh -i ~/.ssh/<your-key> ubuntu@<your-client-machine>
+To run benchmarks, you can use the docker container:

+    cd ansible/open-messaging
+    docker run --rm -v ./benchmark:/benchmark $(docker build -q .) "bin/benchmark --drivers driver-kafka/kafka-exactly-once.yaml workloads/max-rate-1-topic-1-partition-1p-1c-1kb.yaml"

+You can change the workload and driver config in the previous command to modifiy the benchmark.

-### Tips / Notes
+### General Notes

 Each vm is provisioned with a `ubuntu` user and the given ssh key.

-Useful to check the services functionality on the vms is the following systemctl command:
+For debugging it can be useful to check the services functionality on the vms is the following systemctl command:

     systemctl status confluent*